ahmed20455/100-Days-of-Code/readme.md

 ### Day-20
 On day 20, I started building the classic Snake game in Python! 🎮 I worked on Part 1, where I created the snake's body, implemented smooth snake movement, and added controls to change its direction.
 I also learned about the tracer() method to optimize screen updates, making the game's visuals much smoother.
 Excited to keep building this out!
 #### [Project-Snake Game Part1](https://github.com/ahmed20455/100-Days-of-Code/tree/main/Day-20)
+### Day-21
+On day 21, I wrapped up Part 2 of the Snake game, completing the core mechanics! 🕹️ Alongside this, I dived into class inheritance to better structure my code and worked with list slicing to manipulate the snake's body efficiently.
+It was exciting to see everything come together and finish the game!